linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 --addon-config String
     Filepath to the addon config file.
 This flag must be used only in "default mode"

---addon-config-sonobuoy String
+--clean
-    Filepath to the addon config file.
-This flag must be used only for Sonobuoy.
-The value of this command is passed to `kubectl cp` command to copy the addon config file to the Sonobuoy pod
+    Always destroy resources created for testing, regardless of failure or success.
+If not set, resources are destroyed only if all the tests pass.

 --workloadNamespace String
     This could be a future possibility.
 The value of this flag identifies the namespace of the workloads against which the conformance tests must run.
 ```
-Internally, the script builds a `go test` command by simply appending these values to it.
+Internally, the script executes a `go test` command by simply appending these values to it.
 The test configuration specific flags (such as `--wait`,`--enableTests`,`--workloadNamespace`, etc) are passed down to the test suite using the _flags_ go module.
 These values may be stored in variables (instance of objects, for e.g `TestOptions`) so that tests may run accordingly.
 A universal `TestHelper` object may also be used to make the flag management process easier.

 **(Essential `linkerd install` flags to accept)**